This post is also available in: हिन्दी (Hindi)

 If, as evolutionists claim, the earth has been in existence for approximately 5 billion years, then chance could take five times this time to spell out this phrase, even at this phenomenal rate of experimentation.

 The shocking thing is that this phrase is infinitely simpler than the smallest life form.
 And what is even more amazing that a small child could spell this phrase within a minute.
-So, you can see that the idea of chance, or that humans evolved from simpler life forms, is not feasible.
+So, you can see that the idea that humans evolved by chance, or that humans evolved from simpler life forms, is not feasible.

 In His service,